 Fresh fruit, dried fruit and nuts

-- Grapes, apple, pear, figs, strawberries, blueberries, raspberries, blackberries etc
+- Black or green grapes, apple, pear, figs, strawberries, blueberries, raspberries, blackberries

-- Dried apricots, dried figs, dried apple rings, prunes, dried figs, dried cranberries
+- Dried apricots, dried figs, dried apple rings, prunes, dried cranberries, dates, raisins

 Preserves